dotnet/runtime/docs/design/coreclr/botr/guide-for-porting.md

 following path.

-As engineering continues along the development path, it is best if the logic can be placed into the master repository of the runtime as soon as possible.
+As engineering continues along the development path, it is best if the logic can be placed into the main branch of the runtime as soon as possible.
 This will have 2 major effects.

 1. Individual commits are easier to review.